Welcome to the Fitz Freshers’ Fair!

 Though it was not possible to have our normal in-person societies’ fair this year, we hope that all the info collated below can still get you excited about the many activities on offer to you in our lively and welcoming Fitz community, and beyond!

 Sign up for each society on each society’s sign up sheet, the links for which you will find with the relevant bio.
-Please try to sign up by the end of Tuesday 6th Oct, but please email the captain/president using the contacts list below if you want to sign up after that – it would absolutely not be too late!!
+Sign up by emailing the captain/president using the contacts list below.
 Also email the captain/president if there is, by mistake, no sign up sheet or contact detail in the society bio.

 Fitz Sports and Societies